bonnefoa/kubectl-fzf/README.md

 By default, files are written in `/tmp/kubectl_fzf_cache` (defined by `KUBECTL_FZF_CACHE`)

-To create cache files necessary for `kubectl_fzf`, just run
+To create cache files necessary for `kubectl_fzf`, just run in a tmux or a screen

 ```shell
 cache_builder
 ```

 It will watch the cluster in the current context.
+If you switch context, `cache_builder` will detect and start watching the new cluster.

-You can keep it running in a screen or a tmux.
+The initial resource listing can be long  on big clusters and autocompletion might need 30s+.

 ### Watch a specific namespace